-NOTE 5- DEVELOPER TRANSACTIONS
+NOTE 5 - DEVELOPER TRANSACTIONS

 The Developer has agreed to fund the general operations of the District.
-In connection with that agreement, Developer contributions to the general fund were \$54,314.
-In addition, the Developer has agreed to provide funding related to the future issuance of Bonds and has incurred \$11,046 in bond issue costs which would be reimbursed to the Developer upon issuance of the Bonds.
-If Bonds are not issued within 5 years then the advance will be considered a Developer contribution.
+In connection with that agreement, Developer contributions to the general fund were \$14,900 during the current fiscal year, which includes a receivable of \$6,000 as of September 30, 2024.
+During prior years, the Developer advanced the District \$11,046 in order to fund bond validation expenses which would be reimbursed to the Developer upon issuance of the Bonds.
+During the current year, the Developer advanced the District an additional \$5,420, which is recorded as a receivable in the capital projects fund as of September 30, 2024.
+If Bonds are not issued within 5 years, then the advance will be considered a Developer contribution.
 The Bonds have not been issued as of the date of the report.
+Changes in long term liabilities associated with Developer transactions during the fiscal year ended September 30, 2024 are reflected in the table below: